Ash-a9236/JAVA_MANS/00_INTRODUCTION.md

 <br> The RAM is like a cart beside the librarian's desk where all the books you are using at the moments are stored.
 The RAM makes it easier and faster to access them.
 <br> When you are programming, you are only using the RAM.
 All the variables, objects and the program itself will run on the RAM.

 For obvious reasons, your computer cannot speak 'human'.
 Since the beginning of computing, we tried to make a numbering system that could work and that lead to the fewest possible errors.
 After quite a bit of searching, we settled down on a 2-digit system which we called 'binary'.
-Your computer can therefore only understand two states : there is electricity (on) and there is no electricity (off), which we directly translate to 0s and 1s called <span style="color:D69992">bits</span>
+Your computer can therefore only understand two states : there is electricity (on) and there is no electricity (off), which we directly translate to 0s and 1s called <span style="color: var(--highlight)">bits</span>

 <br>

-#### <span style="color:#D69992">04.02 BINARY
+#### <span style="color: var(--title)">04.02 BINARY
 ---------------------
 <br>

-the <span style="color:D69992">binary system</span> counts in powers of <span style="color:D69992">2</span> instead of our regular number system (decimal) which counts in powers of 10
+the <span style="color: var(--highlight)">binary system</span> counts in powers of <span style="color: var(--highlight)">2</span> instead of our regular number system (decimal) which counts in powers of 10

 binary numbers can only count in 0s and 1s therefore :